jjlmoya/frontie-meetings/README.md

 ## Assets

-Los archivos van en `public/assets/`:
+Files go in `public/assets/`:
-- `videos/` - Videos MP4
+- `videos/` - MP4 videos
-- `audio/` - Archivos MP3
+- `audio/` - MP3 audio files

-Usa los mismos nombres que en la configuración.
+Use the same names as in your configuration.